-- Donate by credit card at the ALA Development Office's secure website. (choose "Divisions," then "YALSA").
+- Donate by credit card from ALA's secure website. (choose "Divisions," then "YALSA").

-- Send a contribution by mail, using the printable mail-in form (PDF).
-Complete the form and mail it back with your donation to: Friends of YALSA, 50 East Huron, Chicago, IL 60611.
+- Send a gift by mail, using the printable form (PDF).
+Complete the form and mail it with your gift to: Friends of YALSA, 50 E. Huron St., Chicago, IL 60611.

 - To set up a recurring donation, use the Network for Good's secure website.
 (In the "Designation" box, type "YALSA")